FoxLisk/alttp-notes/glitches/search_index.md

 Summary to come (maybe).
 Thanks to Glan for info.

+Search index is initialized to 0 on console reset.
 ====

 [11:32 PM] Glan: I may not be remembering it exactly right, but I believe this is how making an ancilla works, at least for standard ones and not sparkles.